-Total capital expenditure on the Dogger Bank A project is forecast to be around £3bn, including offshore transmission capex of around £830m.
+Total capital expenditure on the Dogger Bank A project is forecast to be around £3bn, including offshore transmission capex of around £0.8bn.

 Dogger Bank A and B are being constructed at the same time to maximise the synergies resulting from their geographical proximity and make use of common technology and contractors.
-As such, the two phases are being financed concurrently with all lenders participating in each phase in equal proportions.
+As such, the two phases are being financed concurrently.
 Senior debt facilities for Dogger Bank A total c.£2.3bn plus ancillary facilities of around £350m.

-In September 2020 the company DB Operational Base Limited was incorporated to cover all contracts and maintenance operations related to the Dogger Bank projects through it's operations base.
-The company was incorporated to be equally owned and shared by Dogger Bank A and B. In December 2021 Dogger Bank C achieved Financial Close, since then the ownership has been updated to be equally owned and shared by Dogger Bank A, Dogger Bank B and Dogger Bank C. The operations base construction started in the last quarter of 2021, expected to be completed in the last quarter of 2022.
+In September 2020 the Company DB Operational Base Limited was incorporated to cover all contracts and maintenance operations related to the Dogger Bank projects through its operations base.
+The Company is equally owned and shared by Dogger Bank A, Dogger Bank B and Dogger Bank C. The operations base construction started in the last quarter of 2021 and was completed in the first quarter of 2023.

-The focus of the Company during the year to 31 March 2022 was to continue with the construction works.
-This has included the ongoing construction of the onshore convertor station and onshore cable route; fabrication of the offshore platform, export cable, array cable and foundations; fabrication of blades and the early stages of fabrication of turbine towers and nacelles; preparation for offshore installation works; discharging of consent conditions in accordance with the requirement of relevant consents and licences; and undertaking various surveys required for offshore installation works.
+The focus of the Company during the year to 31 March 2023 was to continue with the construction works.
+This has included the ongoing construction of the onshore convertor station and onshore cable route; fabrication of the offshore platform, export cable, array cable and foundations; fabrication of blades and fabrication of turbine towers and nacelles; preparation for offshore installation works; discharging of consent conditions in accordance with the requirement of relevant consents and licences; and undertaking various surveys required for offshore installation works.
+The Offshore converter station was successfully installed in April 2023 and energised in advance of first power.
+First power was achieved in October 2023.
+The project is scheduled to be fully operational in 2024.

-Strategic Report for the Year Ended 31 March 2022 (continued)
+Strategic Report for the Year Ended 31 March 2023 (continued)